-If we collect government identifiers, such as your tax file number or Medicare number, we do not use or disclose this information other than authorised by law.
+If we collect government identifiers, such as your tax file number, NDIS reference number or Medicare number, we do not use or disclose this information other than authorised by law.
 Bethanie will never use a government identifier in order to identify you.

 How safe and secure is your private information that we hold?

 We understand that the safety of your personal information is important.
 Bethanie takes reasonable steps to protect your personal information by storing it in a secure environment in accordance with Bethanie’s Document and Records Management and Archival Policies.

 We may store your personal information in paper and electronic form.
 We will also take reasonable steps to protect any personal information from misuse, loss and unauthorised access, modification or disclosure.

 Bethanie’s customers have the option of participating in external audits conducted by the Aged Care Quality and Safety Commission and/or the NDIS Quality and Safeguards Commission if they wish.